freqtrade/freqtrade/docs/strategy-customization.md

 - don't use `dataframe['volume'].mean()`.
 This uses the full DataFrame for backtesting, including data from the future.
 Use `dataframe['volume'].rolling(<window>).mean()` instead
 - don't use `.resample('1h')`.
 This uses the left border of the interval, so moves data from an hour to the start of the hour.
 Use `.resample('1h', label='right')` instead.

+### Colliding signals

+When buy and sell signals collide (both `'buy'` and `'sell'` are 1), freqtrade will do nothing.
+This is to avoid trades that buy, and sell immediately.
+Obviously, this can lead to both missed entries, as well as missed exits.

 ## Further strategy ideas

 To get additional Ideas for strategies, head over to the [strategy repository](https://github.com/freqtrade/freqtrade-strategies).
 Feel free to use them as they are - but results will depend on the current market situation, pairs used etc. - therefore please backtest the strategy for your exchange/desired pairs first, evaluate carefully, use at your own risk.